This is an old revision of the document!

 This code will generate frequencies and intensities of the IR spectrum in the files C6H6-VIBRATIONS.mol and the same for methanol.
 This file can be read by the visualization program molden .

-Download the following file into your project directory:
+Download the following files into your project directory:

-You can unpack it with the following command:
+You can unpack them with the following commands: